sharetribe/flex-docs/src/docs/tutorial-branding/add-faq-page/index.md

 <extrainfo title="How can I test page schema?">

-The next article describes how you can get the site available online through Heroku.
+The next article describes how you can get the site available online through Render.
 After that, you can test if Google's [schema debugger](https://search.google.com/structured-data/testing-tool) finds any schema errors from your page.